 Certain woods are known for creating a smokier taste than others.

-When people get an overly smokey taste on their foods, many of them blame the wood.
+When people get an overly smokey taste in their foods, many of them blame the wood.

-However, the wood really should not be the source of your problem.
-After all, many people smoke with heavier woods and end up with the desired flavor.
+However, the wood really shouldn’t be the source of your problem.
+After all, many people smoke with heavier woods and end up with their desired flavors!

 What you should really be looking at is your ability to maintain temperature.

-If you are able to properly maintain temperature in your smoker, you shouldn’t have to worry about a bitter taste no matter what woods you are using.
+If you’re able to properly maintain temperature in your smoker, you shouldn’t have to worry about a bitter taste, no matter what woods you’re using.

-Of course, there are some types of wood that will never get you a good smoke.
+Of course, there are some types of wood that’ll never get you a good smoke.

-Woods, like plywood, should never be used for smoking meats.
-Not only will they give the meat an unpleasant taste, they may contain chemicals that should not be ingested.
+Woods like plywood should never be used for smoking meats.
+Not only will it give the meat an unpleasant taste, but it may also contain chemicals that shouldn’t be ingested.

-Woods that are not in season will not burn well and they will give your meat a bitter flavor.
+In addition, woods that aren’t in season won’t burn well and they’ll give your meat a bitter flavor.

-Green wood that is not treated by a professional can also give your meat a bad taste.
+Green wood that isn’t treated by a professional can also give your meat a bad taste.

-While controlling smoke will be effective in giving your meat a terrific flavor, there are other tips that will also help you get a great taste every time.
+While controlling smoke will be effective in giving your meat a terrific flavor, there are other tips that’ll also help you get a great taste every time.

-We already mentioned the importance of waiting until smoke gets to that nice blue color.
+We already mentioned the importance of waiting until the smoke gets to that nice blue color.

 Even after that occurs, you have to continue to be patient while the meat smokes.
-Meat takes several hours to smoke and pulling it too early can be a fatal mistake.
+Meat takes several hours to smoke, and pulling it too early can be a serious mistake.

 Opening the lid too often will cause the smoker to lose heat and add to your cook time.